lkwq007/stablediffusion-infinity/readme.md

 The submodule `sd_grpcserver` and `handleImageAdjustment()` in `utils.py` are based on https://github.com/hafriedlander/stable-diffusion-grpcserver and https://github.com/parlance-zz/g-diffuser-bot

 `w2ui.min.js` and `w2ui.min.css` is from https://github.com/vitmalina/w2ui. `fabric.min.js` is a custom build of https://github.com/fabricjs/fabric.js

+`interrogate.py` is based on https://github.com/pharmapsychotic/clip-interrogator v1, the submodule `blip_model` is based on https://github.com/salesforce/BLIP